mwojnars/hypertag/README.md

 - **Concise syntax**: inspired by Python, the indentation-based syntax is a lot cleaner, more readable and maintainable than raw HTML; it requires less typing, is less redundant, and lets you concentrate on coding rather than chasing unmatched opening-closing tags.
-- **Code reuse** through functions/classes is the corner stone of programming, yet it is missing from HTML; this is fixed now with Hypertag: programmers can create reusable components in a form of **custom tags** (_hypertags_), defined either as Python functions (_external tags_) or directly in a document using Hypertag syntax (_native tags_);
+- **Code reuse** by means of functions/classes is the corner stone of programming, yet it is missing from HTML; this is fixed now with Hypertag: programmers can create reusable components in a form of **custom tags** (_hypertags_), defined either as Python functions (_external tags_) or directly in a document using Hypertag syntax (_native tags_);
-  hypertags can be parameterized and may represent complex pieces of combined: content, style and layout - for reuse across documents.
+  hypertags can be parameterized and may represent complex pieces of combined: content, style and layout - for a reuse across documents.
 - **Fine-grained control** over rendering process is possible with a range of native _control blocks_ (for, while, if-elif-else, try-else) constituting a core part of Hypertag syntax, unlike in templating languages,